rmccrear/codex-lv3-may-2025/week6/CAPSTONE_REQUIREMENTS.md

-# React + Supabase CRUD Project
+# React + Supabase Create & Read Project

 ## Objective

-Create a React project connected to Supabase using the Supabase JavaScript client library to perform CRUD (Create, Read, Update, Delete) operations on multiple tables.
+Create a React project connected to Supabase using the Supabase JavaScript client library to perform Create and Read operations on multiple tables.
 Your project will include navigation and a structured user interface to manage records across different data sources.

 ---